 Reduced Response Time:

 - Panic buttons significantly reduce the time it takes for first responders or security personnel to reach the scene of an emergency.
-It can make a critical difference in situations like home invasions or medical crises.
+It can make a critical difference in home invasions or medical crises.

 -